voxel51/fiftyone/docs/source/getting_started/install.rst

    pip install fiftyone

-This will install FiftyOne and all of its dependencies, which may take some time.
+This will install FiftyOne and all of its dependencies.
 Once this has completed, you can verify that FiftyOne is installed in your virtual environment by importing the `fiftyone` package:

 .. code-block:: text